 - (a) Sale.
-Unless the trial judge orders the vehicle returned to an innocent party pursuant to G.S.
+Unless a judge orders the vehicle returned to an innocent party or a lienholder pursuant to G.S.
 20-28.2 or G.S.
 20-28.4, the vehicle shall be ordered forfeited and sold or transferred to the school board in the county where the charges were filed.
-The sale of the vehicle shall be at public sale and shall be conducted by the county school board or a person acting on its behalf.
+The sale of the vehicle shall be a judicial sale conducted in accordance with the provisions of Parts 1 and 2 of Article 29A of Chapter 1 of the General Statutes and shall be conducted by the county school board or a person acting on its behalf.
+In addition to the notice requirements of Part 2 of Article 29A of Chapter 1 of the General Statutes, notice of sale shall also be given by certified mail, return receipt requested, to all vehicle owners at the address shown by the Division's records and at any other address of the vehicle owner as may be found in the criminal file in which the forfeiture was ordered.
+Notice of sale shall also be by certified mail, return receipt requested, to all lienholders on file with the Division.
 Notice of sale shall be given to the Division in accordance with the procedures established by the Division. - (b) Proceeds of Sale.
 Proceeds of any sale conducted under this section shall first be applied to satisfy towing and storage liens and the cost of sale.
 The balance of the proceeds of sale, if any, shall be used to satisfy any other existing liens of record that were properly recorded with the Division prior to the date of initial seizure of the vehicle.
 Any remaining balance shall be paid to the county school fund in the county in which the vehicle was ordered forfeited.
 Vehicles sold pursuant to this section shall be transferred free and clear of any liens. - (c) Retention of Vehicle.
 The county board may, at its option, retain any forfeited vehicle for its use.
-If the vehicle is retained, any valid lien of record at the time of the initial seizure of the vehicle shall be satisfied by the school board.
-If there is more than one school board in the county, then the fair market value of the vehicle shall be used to determine the share of the school boards in the same manner as fines and other forfeitures." - Section 1.5.
-Chapter 20 of the General Statutes is amended by adding a new section to read:
+If the vehicle is retained, any valid lien of record at the time of the initial seizure of the vehicle shall be satisfied by the school board relieving the titled and registered owner of all liability for the obligation secured by the motor vehicle.